 At Kerama Retto, Vestal's big job was repairing destroyers, and her jobs included the kamikaze-damaged Newcomb (DD-586) and Evans (DD-552).

-Vestal remained at Kerama Retto through mid-June before she got underway on the 23d for Nakagusuku Wan, later renamed Buckner Bay.
+Vestal remained at Kerama Retto through mid-June 1945 before she got underway on the 23rd for Nakagusuku Wan, later renamed Buckner Bay.
 She arrived there later that day.
 The repair ship remained in that body of water for the remainder of the war.
 At 2055 on 10 August 1945, a pyrotechnic display burst forth as word arrived telling that Japan was entertaining thoughts of surrender.
-"So great was the display of fireworks and so immense the feeling of victory that once the tension had been broken, the true peace announcement received at 0805, August 15, 1945, caused hardly a ripple of enthusiasm: nevertheless the spirit of victory was uppermost in the hearts and conversations of all hands."
+"So great was the display of fireworks and so immense the feeling of victory that once the tension had been broken, the true peace announcement received at 0805, August 15, 1945," one observer wrote, "caused hardly a ripple of enthusiasm: nevertheless the spirit of victory was uppermost in the hearts and conversations of all hands."

 The main danger to the fleet after Japan surrendered was typhoons.
-Vestal had sortied twice from Buckner Bay before "V-J Day"—once on 19 July and once on 1 August.
+Vestal had sortied twice from Buckner Bay before "V-J Day:" once on 19 July 1945 and once on 1 August.
 On 16 September, Vestal sortied for the third time on typhoon evasion, returning to the harbor the next day after having ridden out 68-knot winds and heavy seas.

 The merchantmen Fleetwood and Kenyan Victory took positions 800 yards astern and in single file with Vestal leading the way, steaming westward and away from the threatening blackness massing to the east of Okinawa.
 Overhauling a four-ship convoy, Capt.
 H. J. Pohl, Vestal's commanding officer, assumed command of the now seven-ship group.
 The ships met the fierce winds head-on to lessen the roll and steered to take the surging seas on the quarter, maneuvering skillfully to prevent damage or, worse, loss.
 By late in the afternoon of the third day, Pohl, the convoy's commodore, had his ships back in Buckner Bay, safe and sound.